 The Rio Grande, Santa Fe, Galisteo, and Pecos river valleys were the sites of many Indian Pueblos.
 Some of the Pueblos and their lands are still to be found in the same location while others have since disappeared.
 The Pueblo Indian communities have left an indelible imprint on our culture and customs.
 There are many areas in the three counties which are rich in Pueblo archaeological sites.
 We are committed to their preservation in cooperation with current land owners.

 These same river valleys were settled after 1598 by Spanish families which brought another cultural layer, language, and traditions.
-The traditions of Andalusia and Galicia live on in northern New Mexico because of the tenacity and hard work of those Spanish descendents who have cared for and nourished the land over the last four hundred years.
+The traditions of Andalusia and Galicia live on in northern New Mexico because of the tenacity and hard work of those Spanish descendants who have cared for and nourished the land over the last four hundred years.

 Together with the Native American culture, the Spanish culture has made New Mexico a unique state with a cultural heritage found in no other state.
 Later migrations from the rest of the United States, Mexico, Central and South America have added to the cultural diversity and richness to be found in Northern New Mexico today.

-The Trust has now been in existence for over 20 years.
+The Trust has now been in existence for nearly 20 years.
 The foremost purpose of any land trust is to protect its easements in perpetuity.
 While attaining that goal, we are also working hard for recognition of the SFCT name in our community.
-The long term continuation of the trust is dependant upon community support.
+The long term continuation of the trust is dependent upon community support.
 Please see our Contact Us link for ways you can contribute to the Trust.